Top 35 F-35 Photos

 22. Carrier Variant Test Flight: An F-35C test aircraft flies over Naval Air Station Patuxent River, Maryland, on Jan.
 28, 2013.

-23. STOVL Mode: The F-35B short takeoff/vertical landing (STOVL) operation is made possible through the Rolls-Royce patented shaft-driven LiftFan® propulsion system and an engine that can swivel 90 degrees when in STOVL mode.
+23. STOVL Mode: The F-35B short takeoff/vertical landing (STOVL) operation is made possible through the Rolls-Royce patented shaft-driven LiftFan® propulsion system and a Pratt & Whitney engine that can swivel 90 degrees when in STOVL mode.

 24. Lightning meets Lightning II: The Lockheed Martin F-35 Lightning II meets its namesake, the P-38 Lockheed Lightning, at Edwards AFB.
 The first service model P-38s were delivered to the Army Air corps in June 1941.